Terms of Engagement

 1. Our commitment to you

 1.1.
 To communicate in plain and clear language.
-If, having read these Terms of engagement, you have any queries please do not hesitate to contact us for further clarification.
+If, having read these Terms of engagement, the client care letter or any other communication, you have any queries please do not hesitate to contact us for further clarification.

 2. Our hours of business

 2.1.
 Our switchboard is open between 9.00am and 5.30pm Monday to Friday.